On doubly twisted product immersions: Preliminaries

-Let $N$ and $M$ be two differentiable manifolds of dimensions $n$ and $m$, respectively.
-We say that a differentiable map $\phi :N\rightarrow M$ is an \textit{immersion} if the differential $\phi _{\ast }(p):T_{p}N\rightarrow T_{\phi (p)}M$ is injective for all $p\in N$.
-An immersion $\phi :N\rightarrow M$ between two Riemannian manifolds with metrics $g_{N}$ and $g_{M}$ respectively, is called an \textit{isometric immersion} if $ g_{M}(\phi _{\ast }X,\phi _{\ast }Y)=g_{N}(X,Y), $ for every $p\in N$ and for all vector fields $X,Y$ tangent to $N$.
+for every $p\in N$ and for all vector fields $X,Y$ tangent to $N$.
 One of the most fundamental problems in submanifold theory is the immersibility of a Riemannian manifold in a Euclidean space (or, more generally, in a space form).
 According to the well-known theorem of Nash, every Riemannian $n$-manifold admits an isometric immersion into the Euclidean space $\mathbb{E}^{n(n+1)(3n+11)/2}$.
 In general, there exist enormously many isometric immersions from a Riemannian manifold into Euclidean spaces if no restriction on the codimension is made \cite{chenbook}.
-For a submanifold of a Riemannian manifold there are associated several extrinsic invariants beside its intrinsic invariants.
+For a submanifold of a Riemannian manifold, there are associated several extrinsic invariants beside its intrinsic invariants.
 Among the extrinsic invariants, the mean curvature vector and shape operator are the most fundamental ones \cite{chenbook}.

 Let $\phi :N\rightarrow M$ be an isometric immersion of a Riemannian manifold $(N,g_{N})$ into a Riemannian manifold $(M,g_{M})$.
 The formulas of Gauss and Weingarten are given respectively by